fbdo/site/content/posts/scalability-and-high-availability-rules.md

 D-I-D process:

-Design for 20x capacity
+* Design for 20x capacity.

-Implement for 3x capacity
+* Implement for 3x capacity.

-Deploy for 1.5x capacity
+* Deploy for 1.5x capacity.

 Design have a low cost, design for 20x to infinity.